-18.1 Employees covered by this agreement shall be paid biweekly.
+- 18.1 Employees covered by this agreement shall be paid biweekly.
 The normal pay date shall be Friday.
-In the event this day falls on a holiday, employees shall receive checks on the preceding work day.
+In the event this day falls on a holiday, employees shall receive checks on the preceding workday.
 Employees shall be able to pick-up their payroll checks while on approved leave provided such checks are available.
-Payroll checks will list all payroll deductions within the capability of the computer and as deemed necessary by the Clerk.
+Payroll checks will list all payroll deductions within the capability of the computer and as deemed necessary by the Clerk. - 18.2 Effective October 1, 2017, a new pay structure was implemented as provided for in Appendix A.